Tung-Pro/IOBOX/README.md

 - Make sure you can access the device on the new IP before applying changes
 - Have a backup way to access the device (serial console, etc.)
 - Test connectivity after network changes

+### Config Import Behavior
+- Import applies only logic rules; network settings from the file are ignored
+- To change network settings, use the Network tab separately

 ### Logic Configuration
 - Use proper logic syntax: C1, C2, etc. for conditions